 The proposed bill aims to establish the West Virginia Public Participation Act, which is designed to protect individuals and entities exercising their constitutional rights of free speech, petition, and association from strategic lawsuits against public participation (SLAPP).
-The bill introduces a new article to the Code of West Virginia, outlining legislative findings that emphasize the importance of encouraging public participation in matters of significance while safeguarding the right to file legitimate lawsuits for demonstrable injuries.
-It defines key terms related to claims, defendants, and the rights of free speech and association, and sets forth procedures for litigants to petition for the dismissal of SLAPPs, including the establishment of burdens of proof and judicial review processes.
+The bill introduces a new article to the Code of West Virginia, outlining legislative findings, definitions, and procedures for litigants to petition for the dismissal of SLAPPs.
+It emphasizes the importance of encouraging public participation in matters of public significance while safeguarding the rights of individuals to pursue legitimate legal claims.

 Statutes affected: Introduced Version: 55-22-1, 55-22-2, 55-22-3, 55-22-4, 55-22-5, 55-22-6, 55-22-7, 55-22-8